goanx/salesforce-convert-contact-to-person-account-screenflow/README.md

-# private-test
+# Convert a Contact to Person Account
-This is my first attempt at writing something.

 I recently had the misfortune of needing to convert a few contacts into person accounts.
 I did find some very good resources online on how to do this through doing some data imports/updates, however this is a very cumbersome process for converting only a few contacts and I am lazy and want the business users to start taking care of this.

 So I created a screen flow that can be used with an action on contact records that will convert them into person accounts.